quintel/etm-tools/csv-query-scenarios/README.md

 <h1 align="center">csv-query-scenarios</h1>
 <p align="center">Fetches GQuery results and saves to a CSV</p>

-This tool queries one or more ETEngine scenarios and dumps the results to a CSV file of your choosing.

 **Usage:** `bin/query [server] --scenarios [comma-separated-ids] --gqueries [comma-separated-queries]`

 ## Examples